Mother admits killing two children by dangerous driving in M1 crash with lorry

 The judge added that he wanted to know how many other children McCann had, before considering her sentence.

+Speaking in court on Wednesday, Judge Sheridan said he pitied the police who had rushed to the scene of the crash.

+He said: “Who would want to be a member of the roads policing unit having to attend scenes like this.”

-No further details of the incident were read to the court and McCann, who was remanded in custody, will be sentenced in April.
+No further details of the incident were read to the court and McCann will be sentenced in April.

 Register for free to continue reading